alok162/EMPLAY-PRO/README.md

 # Getting Started

-Get Cloned the repository on your local machine and jump to the directory and install dependency to check dependency installation check below installation guide and then run following steps.
+Get Cloned the repository on your local machine and jump to the directory and install dependency, to check dependency installation, check below installation guide and then run following steps.

 # Prerequisites